gortr/RygolGosan-Website/README.md

 ### Configuration Instructions
 `app.py`

-This is the primary file required in order to run the EVE Fleet-Up application.
+This is the primary file required in order to run the RygolGosan-Website application.

 This file imports the data that was setup in the sitedatabase.db file from database_seeding.py.